dotlang/language/Enhancements.md

 `auto t = f(1, 10);` if yes, how addressing should be done? `t[0]`? `t._0` like scala, `t.0` like rust?
 now that we have structs, why add a tuple data-type? dev can easily define a struct.

-? - think about how to implement a pricing engine/vol-surface/economic events and contract object in new approach.

-? - how to create a new struct? what about templates?
+Y - how to create a new struct? what about templates?
 `struct A { x: int; }`
 `var r : A{ x: 10}` or `r : A{ x: 10}`
 `var r : Stack<int>{};`

-? - but if `struct A {int x;} struct B:A{}` then with access to a variable of type B, we have access to `x` too! unless we provide access only to fields explicitly defined inside the struct. or:
+N - but if `struct A {int x;} struct B:A{}` then with access to a variable of type B, we have access to `x` too! unless we provide access only to fields explicitly defined inside the struct. or:
 `struct B { A; }` then we cannot write `B.x`? we should be able to do that. so, we have access to the whole hierarchy but calling a function is dispatched based on the real type of variable.

-? - function redirection
+N - function redirection
 `func f(x: int, y:int) -> other_g(x,y);`
 `func f -> other_g;`

-? - if function has one statement, we can remove {} and return.
+Y - if function has one statement, we can remove {} and return.
 `func f(x: int, y:int) -> x/y;`

-? - call by value of ref?
+N - call by value of ref?
 when data is immutable, it doesn't matter.
 `func f(x: &int, y:int) -> &float { ... }`
 x cannot be changed.